Black beret: Denmark

+Estonia

+Since 2013 the professional soldiers of the Estonian Navy wear the black berets.

 Finland

 Only members of the Armored Brigade wear black berets.

+France

+In the French Army, the black beret is worn by the 501e Régiment de Chars de Combat and by the 16e Bataillon de Chasseurs à Pied.

 Germany

 In the German Army, an oversized black beret was introduced during the National Socialist era for tank crews, to be worn over the crash helmet; however this was dropped in favour of a black garrison cap during World War II.
 Today the black beret (of conventional size) is worn by the Armoured Corps and the Armoured Reconnaissance Corps.

 Greece

 In the Greek Army, black berets are worn by the Panzer (Armored Vehicles) branch, tracing back to the tradition of the original cavalry units.